 There is no systematic review of protection status in Slovenia.
 Apart from cessation due to acquisition of Slovenian citizenship, cessation is rarely applied in practice.
 In 2019, only one person’s application to renew subsidiary protection was rejected.
-In 2020, no applications to renew subsidiary protection were rejected.
+In 2021, 1 application to renew subsidiary protection was rejected.

 Article 67 IPA.

 Official statistic provided by the Migration Directorate, March 2022.